-- No additional fare or permit is required to carry your bicycle on a Marguerite bus, although we recommend registering your bike with Parking & Transportation Services.
+- No additional fare or permit is required to carry your bicycle on a Marguerite bus, although we recommend registering your bike with Stanford Transportation.
 This will help identify the bicycle and its legal owner if it ever is lost or stolen.

 - If you accidentally leave your bike on the bus, you can report it to dispatch at 650-724-4309.